How to start an IT business

 While you may see insurance as an added expense, it’s one of the most crucial investments you’ll make for your business.
 Having the right coverage will protect both you and your business from third-party liability.

 Commercial property insurance can cover losses related to your business equipment and property.
-This is sometimes consolidated with general liability in a business owner’s policy.
-You may also want to consider having professional liability insurance (sometimes called errors and omissions (E&O) insurance in the IT industry), which can cover lawsuits brought on by unhappy clients.
+This coverage is sometimes consolidated with general liability in a business owner’s policy.
+You may also want to consider having professional liability insurance, sometimes called technology errors and omissions (E&O) insurance in the IT industry, which can cover lawsuits brought by unhappy clients.

-Learn more about which policy is best for your IT business and compare quotes from multiple carriers with one free online application with Insureon.
+Learn which policies are best for your IT business and compare quotes from multiple carriers with one free online application with Insureon.